-How Long Should I Keep Cooked Fish In The Fridge?
+How Long Does Cooked Fish Last In The Fridge?

 Is it worth rolling the dice on that day or two old fish?
 Perhaps..
 Perhaps not so much.
-Here's our suggestion on whether or not your leftover fish is safe to eat, or if it should promptly end up in the compost bin.
+Here's our suggestion on whether or not your leftover cooked fish in the fridge is safe to eat, or if it should promptly end up in the compost bin.

-The secret to fish lasting up to 3 days after being cooked, is QUALITY.
-If the fish was very high quality prior to being cooked, (ie: freshly harvested, firm skin, doesn't have any foul odor or off-gassing of ammonia) then be sure to eat it within 3 day maximum.
+The secret to leftover fish lasting up to 3 days after being cooked, is the QUALITY.
+If the fish was of a very high quality to begin with, prior to being cooked, (ie: freshly harvested, firm skin, doesn't have any foul odor or off-gassing of ammonia) then it should last in the fridge for 2-3 days.
+But ALWAYS be sure to eat it within 3 day maximum.

 Always trust your nose!
 And whenever you're even in the slightest bit in doubt...
 THROW IT OUT!

 Food borne illness is no laughing matter, each year thousands of people suffer from food borne illness due to their negligence in properly disposing of, or storing at proper temperatures of their leftovers.